raestrada/storycraftr/docs/getting_started.md

 1. **Chapter-by-Chapter Synopsis**: This follows Sanderson's advice on **progressive complications**—setting up expectations and slowly building tension ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
     ```bash
-    storycraftr outline chapter_synopsis "Outline each chapter of a dystopian society where gods are purged from human memory." es
+    storycraftr outline chapter_synopsis "Outline each chapter of a dystopian society where gods are purged from human memory.
     ```

 2. **Character Summary**: Strong characters are the core of a compelling story.
 This is consistent with Sanderson's approach to creating well-rounded characters and conflict ([Sanderson's First Law](https://www.brandonsanderson.com/sandersons-first-law/)).
     ```bash
-    storycraftr outline character_summary "Summarize the main characters of a story where humanity rebels against divine control." es
+    storycraftr outline character_summary "Summarize the main characters of a story where humanity rebels against divine control.
     ```

 3. **General Outline**: A good general outline ensures that your story remains on course and your magic or technology systems are **consistent with the internal rules** ([Sanderson's First Law](https://www.brandonsanderson.com/sandersons-first-law/)).
     ```bash
-    storycraftr outline general_outline "Summarize the overall plot of a science fiction where gods no longer rule humanity." es
+    storycraftr outline general_outline "Summarize the overall plot of a science fiction where gods no longer rule humanity.
     ```

 4. **Plot Points**: Identifying major plot points is crucial to creating meaningful **progression** and **revelation**, a principle Sanderson emphasizes in creating impactful stories ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
     ```bash
-    storycraftr outline plot_points "List the key plot points for a sci-fi rebellion against the gods." es
+    storycraftr outline plot_points "List the key plot points for a sci-fi rebellion against the gods.
     ```

 ## Step 4: Build Your World